commonquail/git-continue/README.md

 ## Installation

-Place `git-continue` somewhere in your `$PATH` as `git-continue`, `git-abort`, or both.
-Git will automatically detect the executables as commands and provide them as `git continue` respectively `git abort`.
-You can do this with `make install`, optionally providing `PREFIX=<path>` to override the default installation prefix of `$HOME/.local`.
+Place `git-continue` somewhere in your `$PATH` as `git-continue`, `git-abort`, `git-skip`, or any combination of those three.
+Git will automatically detect the executables as commands and provide them as `git continue` etc. You can do this with `make install`, optionally providing `PREFIX=<path>` to override the default installation prefix of `$HOME/.local`.

 ## License